 Nonetheless, CoCo has been used in some evaluations.
-CoCo is provided by SonarQube [9] together with many other measures and indicators, so some researchers that used SonarQube to collect code measures ended up using CoCo together with other measures.
+CoCo is provided by SonarQube [16] together with many other measures and indicators, so some researchers that used SonarQube to collect code measures ended up using CoCo together with other measures.
 Among the papers that have used CoCo are the following.

-Kozik et al [14] developed a framework for analyzing software quality dependence on code measures and other data.
-Using their framework they found that CoCo affects the analyzability and adaptability of code.
+Kozik et al. [14] developed a framework for analyzing software quality dependence on code measures and other data.
+Using the framework they found that CoCo affects the analyzability and adaptability of code.

-Papadopoulos et al. [16] investigated the interrelation between design time quality metrics and runtime quality metrics, such as cache misses, memory accesses, memory footprint and CPU cycles.
+Papadopoulos et al. [18] investigated the interrelation between design time quality metrics and runtime quality metrics, such as cache misses, memory accesses, memory footprint and CPU cycles.
 Papadopoulos et al. observed a trade-off between performance/energy consumption and cognitive complexity.
 However, having used CoCo as the only design time quality metric, it is unknown whether the same kind of trade-off would be observed with respect to other design-time metrics, like McCabe's complexity, for instance.
-Our study suggests that this doubt is well funded.

-Crespo et al. [17] used both the Cognitive complexity rate (defined as CoCo/LOC) and the Cyclomatic complexity rate (defined as McCabe complexity/LOC) as part of an assessment strategy concerning technical debt in an educational context.
-The found that the Cognitive complexity rate and the Cyclomatic complexity rate provide the same results, or lack of results, actually.
+Our study suggests that this doubt is well funded, i.e., a trade-off involving performance/energy consumption and design-time metrics like McCabe's complexity could very well exist.
+Crespo et al. [19] used both the Cognitive complexity rate (defined as CoCo/LOC) and the Cyclomatic complexity rate (defined as McCabe complexity/LOC) as part of an assessment strategy concerning technical debt in an educational context.
+They found that the Cognitive complexity rate and the Cyclomatic complexity rate provide the same results, or lack of results, actually.
 Given the strong correlation that we observed between CoCo and McCabe's complexity, the result by Crespo et al. is not surprising.

-VII.
+IX.
 CONCLUSIONS

-The "Cognitive Complexity" measure (CoCo throughout the paper) was introduced with the aim of improving the capabilities of McCabe complexity in indicating code that is difficult to understand and maintain [2].
-Rather than a proper measure, CoCo is an indicator, whose definition accounts for a few characteristics of source code.
+The "Cognitive Complexity" measure (CoCo throughout the paper) was introduced with the aim of improving the ability to detect code that is difficult to understand and maintain [2].
+Rather than a direct measure, CoCo is an indicator, whose definition accounts for a few characteristics of source code.
 Among these characteristics are the number of decision points (e.g., if, for, while and switch statements) and the level of nesting of control statements.

 When CoCo was proposed, no evaluations were published concerning the relationship between CoCo and traditional measures that directly address the aforementioned characteristics of code.
-In this paper, we have reported about an empirical study aiming at evaluating the correlation between CoCo and several traditional measures, including those addressing the same characteristics of code taken into account by CoCo.
+In this paper, we have reported about empirical studies aiming at evaluating the correlation between CoCo and several traditional measures, including those addressing the same characteristics of code taken into account by CoCo.
 To this end, we measured a few open source projects' code, obtaining the measures of 3,610 methods.
-We then performed statistical analysis using both correlation tests (namely, Kendall's and Spearman's rank correlation coefficients) and regression analysis.
+We then performed statistical analysis using both correlation tests (namely, Kendall's and Spearman's rank correlation coefficients), regression analysis and machine learning.